aarmn/llm-literacy-for-programmers-a-tool-oriented-approach/slides.md

   {
     title: '17.
 Don\'t force it to answer first',
     content: 'If model commits to it\'s answer in the start, there is no way back.'
+  },
+  {
+    title: '18.
+Use your tool options, like modes, and ...',
+    content: 'If you are given the option to have different profiles, use it!'
   }
 ]
 </script>